-All applications will be assessed on its merits; manager should give consideration to (but not limited to):
+□ All applications will be assessed on its merits; manager should give consideration to (but not limited to):

-Role of individual and whether meets the eligibility criteria Impact on budgets and if service can afford Amount of leave requesting to sell The selling of annual leave will be considered prior to the start of the leave year; window to sell leave will be open to eligible staff annually around March and shared through all staff comms.
+Role of individual and whether meets the eligibility criteria Impact on budgets and if service can afford Amount of leave requesting to sell

+The selling of annual leave will be considered prior to the start of the leave year; The window to sell leave will be open to eligible staff annually in February and shared through staff communications.
 Employees should complete the selling annual leave form and email or share with their manager by the deadline.
-Manager should consider their teams applications together and they have until end of March to consider.
+Managers should consider their teams applications together and they have until end of March to consider.
 Managers should feedback their decision and share all approvals with HR.